 GRA-300 | Video | 3 credits

 In this introductory course in video and postproduction students will learn the basic principles of visual communication within the context of a moving medium.
 We will create a storyboard, shoot video, and integrate graphics with moving images.
 Students will learn to shoot, upload, digitize, edit, and export video.

 GRA-301 | Graphic Design and Media History | 3 credits

-Students will explore the cultural, social, political, industrial, ethical and technological forces that influence the practice of media-based design.
-Students will study the historical and contemporary issues facing graphic designers, their clients and their audience.
+This lecture style course will explore the cultural, social, political, stylistic, ethical, and technological forces that influence design.
+Students will study the historical context and contemporary issues facing graphic designers, their clients, and their audience.
+Prerequisite: Art Appreciation recommended

 GRA-302 | Web Based Graphics | 3 credits

 Web-based Graphics will address the design aspects of web site development.
 The course deals with the multiple ways in which the user, and potential client, reacts to the screen-based world.
 We will learn to see a web site in terms of the aesthetic, psychological, navigational, and multi-sensory experience it produces.
 The object is to develop effective screen-based visual communications and learn how designers can enhance audience experience with interactive media.
 Students will develop skill in the use Dreamweaver and a functional understanding of HTML code, Styles and Scripts.

 Prerequisite: Take GRA-100

 GRA-303 | 3-D Modeling | 3 credits